bernie-skipole/indipydriver/docs/source/usage/example1.rst

         async def hardware(self):
-            """This is a continuously running coroutine which can be used to run the hardware and to keep the temperaturevector updated with the latest temperature."""
+            """This is a continuously running coroutine which is used to transmit the temperature to connected clients."""

-            # Get the ThermalControl instance, and run the thermostat polling task
-            control = self.driverdata["control"]
-            poll_task = asyncio.create_task(control.poll_thermostat())
-            # the poll_thermostat method is now running continuously

-            # report temperature to the client every ten seconds
-            device = self['Thermostat']
+            txque = self.driverdata["txque"]
-            vector = device['temperaturevector']
+            vector = self['Thermostat']['temperaturevector']
             while True:
+                # wait until an item is available in txque
-                await asyncio.sleep(10)
+                timestamp,temperature = await txque.get()
+                # Numbers need to be explicitly set in the indi protocol
+                # so need to send a string version
+                stringtemperature = '{:.2f}'.format(temperature)
-                # get the latest temperature, and set it into the vector, then transmit
+                # set this new value into the vector
+                vector['temperature'] = stringtemperature
-                # this vector to the client using its send_setVector method
+                # and transmit it to the client
-                vector['temperature'] = control.stringtemperature
-                await vector.send_setVector()
+                await vector.send_setVector(timestamp=timestamp)
+                # Notify the queue that the work has been processed.
+                txque.task_done()

     def make_driver():
-        "Uses the above classes to make an instance of the driver"
+        "Returns an instance of the driver"

-        # create hardware object
+        # create a queue to transmit from thermalcontrol
+        txque = asyncio.Queue(maxsize=5)

-        thermalcontrol = ThermalControl()
+        thermalcontrol = ThermalControl(txque)

-        # create a vector with one number 'temperature' as its member
+        # create a vector with one number 'temperaturemember' as its member

         # Note: numbers must be given as strings
+        stringtemperature = '{:.2f}'.format(thermalcontrol.temperature)

+        temperaturemember = NumberMember( name="temperature",
-        temperature = NumberMember(name="temperature", format='%3.1f', min='-50', max='99',
+                                          format='%3.1f', min='-50', max='99',
-                                   membervalue=thermalcontrol.stringtemperature)
+                                          membervalue=stringtemperature )
         # Create a NumberVector instance, containing the member.
         temperaturevector = NumberVector( name="temperaturevector",
                                           label="Temperature",
                                           group="Values",
                                           perm="ro",
                                           state="Ok",
-                                          numbermembers=[temperature] )
+                                          numbermembers=[temperaturemember] )

         # create a device with temperaturevector as its only property
         thermostat = Device( devicename="Thermostat",
                              properties=[temperaturevector] )

+        # set the coroutine to be run with the driver
+        pollingtask = thermalcontrol.poll_thermostat()

-        # Create the Driver, containing this device and the hardware control object
+        # Create the Driver, containing this device and
+        # other objects needed to run the instrument
-        driver = ThermoDriver(devices=[thermostat], control=thermalcontrol)
+        driver = ThermoDriver( devices=[thermostat],
+                               tasks=[pollingtask],
+                               txque=txque,
+                               thermalcontrol=thermalcontrol )

         # and return the driver
         return driver